 I’m so happy to be back and writing again after a long break.
 Part of the reason for my absence here is that I have been dealing with online identity theft.
 The takeaway for all of us: complex, unique passwords and as many layers of security on your accounts as possible.
-I have found this link very helpful.

 Yes, I see the irony in protecting my identity.
 Who am I really?
 Not my name or social security number.
 But in the realm of infinite possibility, it makes sense to be practical and protect yourself as needed.